MIRA-KUMAR/Leetcode-Learning/README.md

 Specifically, ans is the concatenation of two nums arrays.

 Return the array ans.

+# LeetCode 1935.
+Maximum Number of Words You Can Type

+There is a malfunctioning keyboard where some letter keys do not work.
+All other keys on the keyboard work properly.

+Given a string text of words separated by a single space (no leading or trailing spaces) and a string brokenLetters of all distinct letter keys that are broken, return the number of words in text you can fully type using this keyboard.

 # LeetCode 1971.
 Find if Path Exists in Graph